 - promotion and safeguarding of the health, welfare and safety of children;

-- for any other purpose which you have consented to at the time of provision of your personal information.
+- for any other purpose which you have consented to at the time of provision of your personal data.

-The processing of personal data is governed by the Data Protection Act 1998 (the “Act”) and other relevant legislation.
-We follow the Act when handling your personal information and will:
+The processing of personal data is governed by the GDPR and the associated UK data protection legislation, and other relevant legislation.
+We follow this legislation when handling your personal data and will:

-- only ask for personal information we need, and not to collect too much or irrelevant information;
+- only ask for personal data we need, and not collect too much or irrelevant information;

 - make sure we do not keep it longer than necessary.